Dngallar/Shell-Script-Utils/README.md

 A collection of Shell Script Utilities for Linux

 ## Ubuntu
-- To a full update and upgrade `./upgrade.sh`
+- For a full update and upgrade `./upgrade.sh`